Chunggang County: Climate

 Chunggang has a monsoon influenced humid continental climate (Köppen Climate Classification Dwa) with hot summers and severely cold winters.
 The climate features very large differences between summer and winter temperatures.
-On January 12, 1933, a temperature of -43 °C was recorded at Chunggangjin.
+On January 12, 1933, a temperature of -43 °C was recorded at Chunggangjin - the lowest ever recorded in the Korean Peninsula.
 The average January temperature is -16.0 °C, with temperatures rising to a July average of 22.5 °C.